timba1234/Python-Flask/README.md

 # Python-Flask

-This code is for learning Flask
+This code is for learning the Flask micro framework.